nmeum/edward/README.md

 * The CHICKEN Foreign Function Interface (FFI) for accessing POSIX functions required by `ed(1)` (e.g. `popen(3)`, `isatty(3)` and `regexec(3)`).
+* The [`chicken process signal`][chicken process signal] is required to setup signal handlers for SIGINT, SIGHUP, and SIGQUIT.
 * It is assumed that `eq?` performs pointer comparison for strings (undefined behaviour in R7RS but implemented in CHICKEN).
+* It is assumed that `open-output-file` will truncate existing files (unspecified in R7RS but implemented in CHICKEN).

 ## License